 - LED Lighting

 - And More!

 OIDA members have free access to all reports.
 We encourage you to browse the OIDA Publications and Reports Center to see everything available to you.

-Submissions are now being accepted for the 2020 Paul F. Forman Team Engineering Excellence Award, which recognizes team technical achievements such as product engineering, process and software development, and patent development, as well as contributions to society such as engineering education, publication and management, and furthering public appreciation of optical engineering.
-The new deadline is 10 April 2020.
+Submissions are now being accepted for the 2021 Paul F. Forman Team Engineering Excellence Award, which recognizes team technical achievements such as product engineering, process and software development, and patent development, as well as contributions to society such as engineering education, and furthering public appreciation of optical engineering.
+The submission deadline is 10 April 2021.
 Don’t miss this opportunity to gain recognition and promotion for your optical engineering team(s).

 Promotion of winning teams includes:

 - Special recognition in OSA's magazine, Optics and Photonics News

 - Recognition during Frontier’s in Optics (FiO), OSA's annual meeting

 - Participation in the FiO Awards Ceremony and Reception